 It was still dark when the shrill ringing of the 'phone woke us.
 Dad went downstairs to the hall while we hovered on the stairs listening.

 "I see.
 You must've got a shock, you poor woman.
 Ah, well it's how we'd all want to go, isn't it?"

 Silence again.
 Mother clutched at the neck of her dressing gown.
 We gasped and made to speak.
 She silenced us with an upraised hand.

 "Yes, Mrs.O'Brien, I'll be there in five minutes.
 Get yourself a strong cup of tea.
 I'll take care of everything when I get there."

-He placed the 'phone back on its cradle with care, then looked at all of us gathered on the stairs.
+He placed the 'phone back on its cradle with care, then looked at us gathered in a huddle in our nightclothes.